WICG/turtledove/FLEDGE.md

 1. Unconditionally pass in `resolveToConfig: true` and check whether the auction result is a config or a URN.

 All fields that accept arbitrary metadata objects (`auctionSignals`, `sellerSignals`, and keys of `perBuyerSignals`) must be JSON-serializable.
-All fields that specify URLs for loading scripts or JSON (`decisionLogicURL` and `trustedScoringSignalsURL`) must point to URLs whose responses include the HTTP response header `X-Allow-FLEDGE: true` to ensure they are allowed to be used for loading FLEDGE resources.
+All fields that specify URLs for loading scripts or JSON (`decisionLogicURL` and `trustedScoringSignalsURL`) must be same-origin with `seller` and must point to URLs whose responses include the HTTP response header `X-Allow-FLEDGE: true` to ensure they are allowed to be used for loading FLEDGE resources.

 A `Permissions-Policy` directive named "run-ad-auction" controls access to the `navigator.runAdAuction()` API.